Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Juni 2025 10.53.16 UTC
+- WIB: Kamis, 26 Juni 2025 11.37.49 UTC
-- WITA: Kamis, 26 Juni 2025 11.53.16 UTC
+- WITA: Kamis, 26 Juni 2025 12.37.49 UTC
-- WIT: Kamis, 26 Juni 2025 12.53.16 UTC
+- WIT: Kamis, 26 Juni 2025 13.37.49 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

 Kategori: motivational